Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What is a Medicare claim?

 A claim asks Medicare or your insurer to pay for your medical care.
 Claims are submitted to Medicare after you see a doctor or are treated in a hospital.
-If you have a Medicare Advantage or Part D plan, your insurer will process claims on Medicare’s behalf.
+If you have Original Medicare, your Medicare Part A and Part B claims are processed by the federal government.
+If you have a Medicare Advantage, Medigap, or Part D plan, claims under those plans are processed by the private insurer that sold you the plan.

 Who files Medicare claims?